pragmalang/pragma/README.md

 ```
 The script will ask for root access, so make sure to enter your password when prompted.

+If you're on Ubuntu/Debian, you can download the `.deb` package from [releases](https://github.com/pragmalang/pragma/releases/latest).

 ### Run Pragma

 Once Pragma is downloaded and installed, you can see if it works by running the following command: